ReferralChainCreator/PumperBot/README.md

 ## What is PumperBot?
 PumperBot sets up buy and sell orders directly through the Binance API.
 Therefore you can participate in pump and dump schemes in a fully automated manner.

+## Buy a license
+Please contact me via email to buy a license: cryptozentauro@gmail.com

 ## Hall of fame - some YouTube videos where you see the bot in action
 * 36k in seconds (Binance): https://youtu.be/AT3-EW8An6Q
 * 3 BTC in under 1 minute (Cryptopia): https://www.youtube.com/watch?v=R40ecP97kL0